 Center for Nonviolence: The Center for Nonviolence provides education, support, and advocacy to end domestic and other forms of violence while modeling equality and power sharing.

 Michigan League for Public Policy: The Michigan League for Public Policy promotes racial equity, economic security, health and well-being for all people in Michigan through policy change.
 It is the only state-level organization that comprehensively addresses poverty and analyzes state and federal policies’ impact on low-income residents and residents of color.
-The firm has offices in Grand Rapids, Detroit Metro and Ann Arbor.
+The firm has offices in Grand Rapids and Ann Arbor.

 Parole Preparation Project: The Parole Preparation Project provides critical advocacy and direct support to currently and formerly incarcerated people serving life sentences, and seeks to transform the parole release process in New York State.
 The firm has an office in New York City.